 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Germ Cell Tumor.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Types of Germ Cell Tumors

 Germ cells may travel to the chest, abdomen, or brain.
 Germ cell tumors that form in the brain are called intracranial germ cell tumors.
 For information on a germ cell tumor in the brain, read about childhood central nervous system tumors .
 Extracranial germ cell tumors are found outside of the brain.

 There are 2 different categories of germ cell tumors that start in the testicles or ovaries: seminomas and non-seminomas.
 Generally, non-seminomas tend to grow and spread more quickly than seminomas, but prompt diagnosis and treatment are important for both types of tumor.